TheMannu/AWS-Services/07 - AWS Volumes And Storage/03 AWS S3.md

 ### 2. **Storage Classes**
    - **S3 Standard**: Best for frequently accessed data with low-latency and high-throughput.
-   - **S3 Intelligent-Tiering**: Automatically moves data between two access tiers (frequent and infrequent) based on changing access patterns.
+   - **S3 Intelligent-Tiering**: Automatically moves objects to the most cost-effective access tiers (frequent and infrequent) based on changing usages patterns.

    - **S3 Standard-Infrequent Access (IA)**: For infrequently accessed data that requires rapid access when needed.

    - **S3 One Zone-Infrequent Access (One Zone-IA)**: For infrequently accessed data stored in a single availability zone.

    - **S3 Glacier**: Low-cost storage for long-term archival and backup with retrieval times ranging from minutes to hours.

    - **S3 Glacier Deep Archive**: Lowest-cost option designed for data that is rarely accessed, with retrieval times from 12 hours or more.

 ### 3. **Key Concepts**